-Automotive industry leaders have to send a signal that such internal power struggles will not be tolerated.
+Leaders have to send a signal that internal power struggles will not be tolerated.
 Digital transformation journeys can succeed only when individuals from multiple areas of the organization step outside their comfort zones and work across boundaries for the good of the entire enterprise.

-The digital future is arriving at a rapid pace, and the consequences of inaction are more severe than ever.
-Digital disruptors are gaining market share in the automotive industry, and connected, autonomous, shared and electric threaten existing business models.

-With proper planning, cooperation and commitment, business leaders, engineers, designers and IT professionals can work together to position their companies for success, no matter which direction the digital winds may blow.
+The digital future is arriving at a rapid pace, and the consequences for inaction are more severe than ever.
+With proper planning, cooperation and commitment, business leaders and IT professionals can work together to position their companies for success, no matter which direction the digital winds may blow.